← Back to Home

 4. Provides hierarchical structure (see topic relationships)

-This is why BERTopic, the leading topic modeling framework, chose HDBSCAN as its default clustering algorithm.
+5. Has robust parameters (less tuning, more stable) This is why BERTopic, the leading topic modeling framework, chose HDBSCAN as its default clustering algorithm.

 Goal: Group similar documents into clusters and identify outliers.